-This course meets the Commission on Accreditation of Allied Health Education Programs (CAAHEP) requirements and and upon completion of this course, students will have met the following American College of Sports Medicine's Knowledge-Skills-Abilities (KSA's):
+Upon completion of this course, students will have met the following professional standards: The Commission on Accreditation of Allied Health Education Programs (CAAHEP) requirements and covers the following American College of Sports Medicine's Knowledge-Skills-Abilities (KSA's):

-KSA Description Lecture, Lab, or both 1.9.2 Knowledge of the important elements that should be included in each behavior modification session.
+KSA Description Lecture, Lab, or both.
+1.9.2 Knowledge of the important elements that should be included in each behavior modification session.
 Lecture 1.9.6 Knowledge of approaches that may assist less motivated clients to increase their physical activity.
 Lecture 1.9.9 Ability to coach clients to set achievable goals and overcome obstacles through a variety of methods (e.g., in person, phone, and internet).
 Lecture